GKM sheaves and nonorientable surface group representations: GKM theory

 \subsection{GKM-hypergraphs}

-A \textbf{hypergraph}\footnote{ Note that we do not insist that the incidence map is injective, which is often required of hypergraphs.} $\Gamma = (\V,\E, I)$, consists of a pair of sets $\V$ and $\E$ called the \textbf{vertices} and \textbf{hyperedges} of $\Gamma$ respectively, and a map called the \textbf{incidence map}, where $\mathcal{P}(\V)$ is the power set of $\V$.
-We say that $v \in \V$ is \textbf{incident} to $e \in \E$ if $ v \in I(e)$.
-A \textbf{graph} is a hypergraph for which no hyperedge is incident to more than two vertices.

 Let be the weight lattice of $T$, which we think of as embedded in $\lie{t}^*$ in the usual way.
-Let $\mathbb{P}(\Lambda)$ denote set of \textbf{projective weights}, the set of non-zero weights modulo scalar multiplication.
-The elements of $\mathbb{P}(\Lambda)$ are in one-to-one correspondence with the codimension one subtori of $T$ by the rule where $\ti{\alpha}_0 \in \Lambda$ is a primitive representative of $\alpha_0$.
-We will generally be sloppy and write $\alpha_0$ in place of $\ti{\alpha}_0$.
+Let $\mathbb{P}(\Lambda)$ denote the set of non-zero weights modulo scalar multiplication or \emph{projective weights}.
+The elements of $\mathbb{P}(\Lambda)$ are in one-to-one correspondence with the codimension one subtori of $T$ by the rule where $\ti{\alpha} \in \Lambda$ is a primitive representative of $\alpha$.
+We will generally be sloppy and write $\alpha$ in place of $\ti{\alpha}$.